open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

-and then update the processor to call those helper functions every time a prameter changes.
-Before we update any canvas values, we need to make sure the canvas actually exists as there can be cases where the canvas is not created while the plugin is loaded into the GUI resulting into segmentation faults.
+Next, we'll have the processor to call those helper functions every time a parameter changes.
+Note that before we update any canvas values, we need to make sure the canvas actually exists as there can be cases where the canvas is not created while the plugin is loaded into the GUI resulting into segmentation faults.

 .. code-block:: c++
    :caption: RateViewer.cpp